AyeshaAmjad0828/LLMs-Table-Predictions/README.md

 The command will first install all the required packages.
 Followed by creating objects for the function defined in `finetune.py`.

 A link to app logs maintained by modal is provided which stores information on CPU and GPU consumption.
+Here is an example screenshot.

 ![image-20240108170622349](./README.assets/image-20240108170622349.png)